Caroline Springs

 The educational profile of Caroline Springs exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's university qualification rate is 30.7%, exceeding the SA3 average of 24.3%.
-Bachelor degrees are most common at 21.4%, followed by postgraduate qualifications (6.7%) and graduate diplomas (2.6%).
-Vocational credentials are held by 28.9% of residents aged 15+, with advanced diplomas at 11.3% and certificates at 17.6%.
+The area's educational profile is notable regionally, with university qualification rates of 30.7% among residents aged 15+, surpassing the SA3 area average of 24.3%.
+Bachelor degrees are the most common at 21.4%, followed by postgraduate qualifications (6.7%) and graduate diplomas (2.6%).
+Vocational credentials are also prominent, with 28.9% of residents aged 15+ holding such qualifications – advanced diplomas account for 11.3% and certificates for 17.6%.

 Frequently Asked Questions - Education